 Antimicrobial resistance (AMR) is a complex and growing global health concern that poses a serious threat to the effective prevention and treatment of bacterial, viral, parasitic, and fungal infections.
-It occurs when , such as bacteria, viruses, fungi, and parasites, evolve and develop resistance to the antimicrobial drugs designed to eliminate them.
-This undermines the efficacy of existing medications, rendering them less effective or entirely ineffective, leading to prolonged illness, increased healthcare costs, and a higher risk of mortality.
+It occurs when microorganisms, such as bacteria, viruses, fungi, and parasites, evolve and develop resistance to the antimicrobial drugs designed to eliminate them.
+This phenomenon undermines the efficacy of existing medications, rendering them less effective or entirely ineffective, leading to prolonged illness, increased healthcare costs, and a higher risk of mortality.

 The rise of antimicrobial resistance is fueled by several interconnected factors.
-One of the primary drivers is the overuse and misuse of antimicrobial drugs in humans, , and .
+One of the primary drivers is the overuse and misuse of antimicrobial drugs in humans, animals, and agriculture.
 In healthcare settings, antibiotics are often prescribed unnecessarily or inappropriately, contributing to the development of resistant strains of bacteria.
 Patients may not complete the full course of prescribed antibiotics, leading to incomplete eradication of the targeted microorganisms and potential emergence of resistance.

 In agriculture, the use of antibiotics as growth promoters in livestock and poultry has become common practice.
 This non-therapeutic use of antimicrobials contributes to the development of resistant strains in animals, which can then be transmitted to humans through the food chain.
-Additionally, the environmental release of , including antimicrobials, into water sources further contributes to the selective pressure on bacteria, potentially promoting resistance.
+Additionally, the environmental release of pharmaceuticals, including antimicrobials, into water sources further contributes to the selective pressure on bacteria, potentially promoting resistance.

 The global interconnectedness of our modern world also plays a role in the spread of antimicrobial resistance.
 With increased travel and international trade, resistant strains of microorganisms can quickly cross borders, making it a shared global challenge.
 The movement of people, animals, and goods facilitates the transmission of resistant microbes, emphasizing the need for coordinated international efforts to address this issue.